 How I work

-At the heart of it, my work is usually about concept and architecture — the foundations that make better outcomes possible.
+I design for humans living in an artificial world.
+In practice, that means working on concept and architecture — the foundations that make better outcomes possible.
 I'm an information architect and systemic designer by conviction.
 I find the underlying order that isn't visible yet, and make it workable.

 Before anything else